pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 Choose which of the above schemes that you think is the best.
 Please also discuss the pros and cons of the distributions schemes.

-**Con**.
-If you teach the class for free for all students, then some students may not be motivated to study since they are not paying.
-Also the course platform and instructor would not benefit financially, since they are offering a service for free.
+1. **The course instructor teaches the class for free to as many students as sign up.**

 **Pro**.
 If you teach the class for free for all students, then a lot people benefit from excellent teaching material.
 This will result in fewer social problems and higher employment.
 Specially useful in developing countries.

 **Con**.
+If you teach the class for free for all students, then some students may not be motivated to study since they are not paying.
+Also the course platform and instructor would not benefit financially, since they are offering a service for free.

-If you teach the class for free to just a few students who pay the most, then a lot of people who dont have the money but are motivated to study will not be able to study.
+2. **The course instructor teaches the class for free to just a few students who pay the most.
+Assume that either the online platform and/or the university get the money from the participants, while the course instructor teaches the course for free.**

 **Pro**.
 The course platform will earn money for their service.

 **Con**.
+If you teach the class for free to just a few students who pay the most, then a lot of people who dont have the money but are motivated to study will not be able to study.

+3. **The course instructor chooses a few students at random and teaches the class to those students for free.**

+**Pro**.
+Some motivated students who are not able to pay the fees will be able to study.
+But only if they are lucky.

+**Con**.
 If you teach the class for free to a random students, then not all students will benefit from the class.
 Some motivated students may be left out.
 Also the course platform and the instructor will not make any money.
-**Pro**.
-Some motivated students who are not able to pay the fees will be able to study.
-But only if they are lucky.

 ### Is it better to study in groups?